More Than Kawaii: Promotion and release

 On December 31, 2024, @onefive performed an unreleased song titled "Liar Liar" at the 2025 Tainan Hao Young New Year's Eve Party in Tainan City, Taiwan, in front of an audience with over 100,000 spectators.
 On January 1, 2025, New Year's Day, the group announced that it would be releasing music based on the theme of "more than kawaii" for three consecutive months, ending with the release of an EP titled More Than Kawaii in March 2025.
 The first release was the digital single "Liar Liar" on January 15, and the second was the digital single "Kawaii Kaiwai" on February 14.
 Throughout February and March, @onefive held several performances and partnered with various stores as one-day store managers to promote the upcoming EP and the More Than Kawaii spring tour.
 In March, each member of the group released a personal playlist on Spotify and Line Music with the theme of songs that are "more than kawaii" to promote the EP.
 More Than Kawaii was released digitally and as physical music download cards on March 26, 2025.

 "Tap!Tap!Tap!
 (TJO Remix)" was featured in a commercial for the Japanese jewelry brand The Kiss on August 8, 2025, in which the four members also appeared.
-A Chinese language version of "Kawaii Kaiwai", titled "Miāo Miāo Xīntiào" (喵喵心跳; "Meow Meow Heartbeat"), was featured as the theme song for the mobile game Strinova on October 23, 2025, for which @onefive had been appointed as official ambassadors.
+A Chinese language version of "Kawaii Kaiwai", titled "Miāo Miāo Xīntiào" (喵喵心跳, Meow Meow Heartbeat), was featured as the theme song for the mobile game Strinova on October 23, 2025, for which @onefive had been appointed as official ambassadors.
+The song would later appear on @onefive's second EP, Doh Yoh.
+In January 2026, Japanese rapper Tokyo Sekai made reference to "Kawaii Kaiwai" and @onefive in his song "Kōgeki" (口撃).